 Search engine optimization, otherwise known as SEO is considered by a few young marketing experts as the old-school to market and should be going the way of the White Pages soon enough.

-When I first heard this, I was a little shocked by the comment, and it stems from the fact that the industry has changed over the years, and that an SEO expert from five years ago would be lost and frankly obsolete with today's marketing approaches.
+When we first heard this, we were a little shocked by the comment, and it stems from the fact that the industry has changed over the years, and that an SEO expert from five years ago would be lost and frankly obsolete with today's marketing approaches.

-Well in this article I look to dive into why startups should consider SEO as an investment in their future, and their brand.
+Well in this article we look to dive into why startups should consider SEO as an investment in their future, and their brand.

 1. SEO is the bread and butter of internet marketing